alfadelta10010/verification/chapter9.md

 	cov_inst.sample(); // Reading the value of the bin, and incrementing (hitting) the red bin end
 ```
-- In the background, bins are automatically created
+- In the background, bins are **automatically created**
 ```
 auto_bin: red (0 -> 1 -> 2)
 auto_bin: blue (0 -> 1)
 auto_bin: green (0 -> 1)
 ```
+- System Verilog automatically creates bins for cover points.
+It looks at the domain of the sampled expression to determine the range of possible values.
+- For an expression that is N bits wide, there are 2 ^ N possible values.
+For the 3-bit variable `dst`, there are 8 possible values.

 - `instance.sample()` is a built in function, it hits (increments) the bin values of red blue and green
 - Usually, there's only one `sample` function call in the code
 - For this code, assuming we are only hitting `red` and `green` once, the coverage report is as follows: